magarnicle/pter/doc/pter.rst

  - ``reload-tasks``: enforce reloading of all tasks from all sources
  - ``save-search``: save the current search
  - ``search``: enter a new search query
+ - ``clear-search``: clear the search query
  - ``search-context``: select a context from the selected task and search for it
  - ``search-project``: select a project from the selected task and search for it
+ - ``select-context``: select a context from all used contexts and search for it
+ - ``select-project``: select a project from all used projects and search for it
  - ``show-help``: show the full screen help (only key bindings so far)
  - ``open-manual``: open this manual in a browser
  - ``toggle-done``: toggle the "done" state of a task